 Applications for both are available at the Artists' Alley Application.

 Any artist whose application is accepted then starts the second phase, Artists' Alley Registration.
 This is another form where more detailed information is entered regarding your needs as an Artist and then continues on to payment for Artists' Alley space and convention membership.

 In addition to the Artists' Alley Registration, each artist selling their work must also submit an Exhibitor Tax ID.
 This is a Tax ID from the Massachusetts Department of Revenue.
 Per Massachusetts state law, each artist must charge appropriate Massachusetts state sales tax, and report it to the Massachusetts Department of Revenue.

 All artists must read and comply with all instructions, rules, and policies stated in the Artists' Alley FAQ.
 Anime Boston is not responsible for any consequences resulting from failure to comply.

-The sizes of available spaces are changing from what was previously available.
 All physical tables will be either 6 feet or 8 feet.
 Spaces available will be either half of a table or a whole table.
 Thus all space choices will be either 3 feet, 4 feet, 6 feet, or 8 feet.
-Accordingly, the prices will be slightly impacted due to this change.
+Accordingly, the prices will be reflect the table sizes.

-Also as a result, we will no longer sell "cross table" spaces, where the space spanned between two tables.
-Though we will do our best to fulfill special requests, this change in policy may result in our being unable to fulfill a request to be placed next to another artist's space.
+As a result, we will no longer sell "cross table" spaces, where the space spanned between two tables.
+Though we will do our best to fulfill special requests, this policy may result in our being unable to fulfill a request to be placed next to another artist's space.

-Due to the new table layouts, there may also be an increase in the number of, and time between, Registration Notifications (Phase 2) for artists who have been accepted to the Artists' Alley.
+Due to these table layouts, there may be an increase in the number of, and time between, Registration Notifications (Phase 2) for artists who have been accepted to the Artists' Alley.